 With the help of continuous medication and psychotherapy, I am now close to full recovery.
 I am thankful to my family who helped me get the medical attention I needed, but I am more grateful that I got to know Christ.
 Now, I have a renewed passion to live—with a greater purpose—and serve my God.

 I am currently serving in Victory Alabang as an usher.
 God’s grace has changed me from someone who spent days and nights wallowing in unhappy thoughts into someone who is ready to give out smiles to people.
 Every day, He continues to fill me with so much joy and peace.

 There are days when I feel lonely and all the negative thoughts resurface, but God always silences my fears and assures me of His love—of my identity in Him.
-He also surrounded me with a church community who never fails to encourage me and point me to the Lord.
-He is my safe place, and my true refuge.
+He also surrounded me with a church community that never fails to encourage me and point me to the Lord.
+He is my safe place and my true refuge.

 Indeed, only God can fill the emptiness in our hearts.
 Only He can quiet our restless thoughts.
 Our purpose does not lie in how we feel or what we think about ourselves.
 Our purpose lies in how God sees us.
 We are His, and He values and loves us more than we or other people do.